AdrialG/AdrialG/README.md

-i like bread and computers, boy i sure do love bread
+i like bread and computers, damn i love bread